the-trek-brief/the-trek-brief.github.io/_treks/huayhuash.md

 For example, Cruz del Sur leaves Lima’s Javier Prado terminal at **9:30 am** and passes Plaza Norte at approximately **10:35 am**.
 Always check the current timetable and terminal locations for your chosen company.
 There is a small fee to enter Plaza Norte terminal.
 Flights from Lima to Huaraz are also possible, but availability is seasonal.

-In Huaraz, try to stay away from the main roads.
-Cars frequently drive around honking to pedestrians to offer paid rides, which can be surprisingly annoying, including at night.
+In Huaraz, find accommodations y away from the main roads.
+Definitely don't stay on 3N road that goes through the town.
+Cars frequently drive around honking to pedestrians to offer paid rides, which can be super annoying, including at night.
 Before starting Huayhuash, do a few acclimatization hikes around Huaraz.
 Good options include:
 - **Laguna 69** and **Laguna Churup** for proper hiking days.
 - **Laguna Rocotuyoc**, including a second lake and a glacier dropping into the lagoon.